 We do the same process for the right singular vectors, except we use the column masses:

 This gives us the standard coordinates of the columns, shown below.
 These are the coordinates that have been used to plot the column categories on the maps we in this post.

 The principal coordinates are the standard coordinates multiplied by the corresponding singular values:

 The positions of the row categories shown on the earlier plots are these principal coordinates.
 The principal coordinates for the education levels (rows) are shown in the table below.

 The principal coordinates represent the distance between the row profiles of the original table.
-The row profiles are shown in the the table below.
+The row profiles are shown in the table below.
 They are the raw data (N) divided by the row totals.
-Outside of correspondence analysis they are more commonly referred to as the row percentages of the contingency table.
+Outside of correspondence analysis, they are more commonly referred to as the row percentages of the contingency table.
 The more similar two rows’ principal coordinates, the more similar their row profiles.
 More precisely, when we plot the principal coordinates, the distances between the points are chi-square distances.
-These are the distances between the rows weighted based by the column masses.
+These are the distances between the rows weighted based on the column masses.
 You can find the R calculations for the chi-square distances here.